 Japan is home to one of the world’s most venerable tea cultures, and is a tea lover’s paradise.

-Though best known for green tea, while traveling around Japan you will likely come across a surprising variety of teas, ranging from matcha powder (not to mention Kit Kats!) to tea made from sakura cherry blossoms.
+Though best known for green tea, while traveling around Japan you will likely come across a surprising variety of teas, ranging from matcha powder (not to mention Kit Kats) to tea made from sakura cherry blossoms.

-Common Varieties of Japanese Tea
+Most Popular Types of Japanese Tea

 When you think of Japanese green tea, you’re likely thinking of matcha, a finely ground powder made from shade-grown green tea plants.
 It’s vibrant green in color and has a lovely rich taste.
-It’s matcha that’s prepared during Japanese tea ceremonies, where it’s mixed with hot water, whipped into a froth with a small wooden whisk, and served in a tea bowl.
+It’s matcha that’s prepared during the Japanese tea ceremony, where it’s mixed with hot water, whipped into a froth with a small wooden whisk, and served in a tea bowl.

 Sencha is made by taking whole tea leaves and mixing them with hot water.
 When you go to a cafe in Japan and ask for green tea, you’re likely to get sencha.
 It has a grassy taste but without being too bitter, though if left in hot water for longer than two minutes, it will start to become bitter.